Old Reply with IM Feature Works with Teams

 - Configured in TeamsOnly mode.
 The value of the registry key HKCU\Software\IM Providers\DefaultIMApp should be “Teams.”
 This value is set when you choose to register Teams as the chat app for Office in Teams settings (Figure 2).

 - Signed into the Teams tenant where the users you want to chat with are homed.
+In other words, if you want to chat with someone in your home tenant, make sure that you sign in there.

 Some Gotchas with Conversation Transfer